Plant-Based on a Budget

 TRADER JOE’s and SPROUTS

-If you’re lucky enough to live near a Trader Joe’s or a Sprouts Farmers Market (actually a grocery), take advantage of your good fortune.
+If you’re lucky enough to live near a Trader Joe’s or a Sprouts Farmers Market (actually a grocery store), take advantage of your good fortune.
 Sprouts Markets tend to have great prices on fresh produce, especially their sale items.
 Trader Joe’s has good prices on nonperishables such as organic quinoa and organic canned beans, as well as on frozen fruits and vegetables, both organic and conventional.

 KEEPING COSTS DOWN AT HOME